-The part 1 housing delivery and land supply document published in March 2022 is available to view.
 The SHLAA Part 2 is still under construction.
 Follow this link and scroll down to 'Strategic Housing Land Supply Availability Assessment' to view the documents.

 Settlement Background Documents is a broad term for a series of documents which provide explanation regarding site-specific policy choices and allocations.
 There are proposed SBDs for every market town and service village, with additional documents produced for discounted sites and for Self-build and Custom housebuilding sites.